sujithjay/sujithjay.github.io/_posts/2018-06-20-Concurrency-vs-Parallelism.md

 So where does the notion of concurrency == parallelism come from?
 I would like to quote [Simon Marlow](https://github.com/simonmar), co-developer of the Glasgow Haskell Compiler and author of "Parallel and Concurrent Programming in Haskell", on this:

 > It’s a natural consequence of languages with side-effects: when your language has side-effects everywhere, then any time you try to do more than one thing at a time you essentially have non-determinism caused by the interleaving of the effects from each operation.
-So in side-effecty languages, the only way to get parallelism is concurrency; it’s therefore not surprising that we often see the two conflated [2].
+So in side-effecty languages, the only way to get parallelism is concurrency; it’s therefore not surprising that we often see the two conflated. [^1]

 In other words, the notion of threads of control (as defined by concurrency) makes sense only in a language with side-effects.
-In a purely-functional language, there are no effects to observe, and the evaluation order is irrelevant [1].
-Thus, parallelism can be achieved without concurrency.
+In a purely-functional language, there are no effects to observe, and the evaluation order is irrelevant. [^2] Thus, parallelism can be achieved without concurrency.

 On the other hand, in languages with side-effects, parallelism becomes a subset of concurrency.
 Hence, for instance, concurrency is defined as follows in Java:

 > A condition that exists when at least two threads are making progress.
-A more generalised form of parallelism that can include time-slicing as a form of virtual parallelism [3].
+A more generalised form of parallelism that can include time-slicing as a form of virtual parallelism [^3].

 The understanding of this distinction, within the realm of your language of choice, is essential to develop and reason about concurrent and parallel programs.
 Until next time!

 ## References
-[1] Marlow, S. (2013).
-Parallel and Concurrent Programming in Haskell.

-[2] GHC Mutterings.
+[^1]: GHC Mutterings.
 (2018).
 Parallelism /= Concurrency.
 Available at: [Link](https://ghcmutterings.wordpress.com/2009/10/06/parallelism-concurrency/) [Accessed 15 Jun.
 2018].

+[^2]: Marlow, S. (2013).
+Parallel and Concurrent Programming in Haskell.

-[3] Oracle Docs.
+[^3]: Oracle Docs.
 (2018).
 Defining Multithreading Terms (Multithreaded Programming Guide).
 Available at: [Link](https://docs.oracle.com/cd/E19455-01/806-5257/6je9h032b/index.html) [Accessed 10 Jun.
 2018].